nishshanka123/StoreIncomeSystem/README.md

     >>> wrap the web app to ios or android native app
 5. add the android build
     ionic cap add anroid
+6. Build the web project
+    npm run build
+7. Build the capacitor android ionic capacitor build android
+    // this will launch the android studio also, else open the android project in android studio -> sync the android build after web changes npx cap sync android
+8.